shalini-ds/GRIP-TASK-Data-Science-Internship/README.md

 # TASKS
 # Task 1 - Exploring Supervised Machine Learning
-In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
+**In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
 This is a simple linear regression task as it involves just two variables.
 Data can be found at http://bit.ly/w-data.
-What will be predicted score if a student study for 9.25 hrs in a day?
+What will be predicted score if a student study for 9.25 hrs in a day? **

 # Task 2 - Exploring Unsupervised Machine Learning
-From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually.
+**From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually.**

+# Task 3 - Exploring Exploratory Data Analysis
+**For the given 'Sample superstore' dataset, performing EDA and as a Business Analysist trying to fin out the week areas where i can work more to make profit.**

+# Task 6 - Exploring Decision-Tree Algorithm
+**For the given 'Iris' dataset, create the Decision Tree classifier and visualize it graphically.
+The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.**